 While the initial setup of this kind of password adds a few extra seconds to the process, I promise you it’s worth the effort.

-I recognize that there are a number of great password managers on the market today.
+I recognize that there are several reputable password managers on the market today that offer encrypted user data.
+Try to avoid any free password managers, as they may employ shady tactics to make money.
 The one I use and recommend is 1Password, which is what you’ll see me use in this tutorial.
+However, these same instructions will work with the most popular password managers.

 Let’s pretend that you’re setting up a new Facebook account and you want to use the double blind password strategy with 1Password.